Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Event Selection and Data Analysis

 \subsection{Time Analysis and Existing Time Corrections}

 After fitting the position information, the valid strip hits (within 6\,cm of the fit position) are selected for the time correction.

-Using the information from position fit, the timing information of muons are extracted from the reading in the corresponding TDC channel.
-For the strip multiplicity of more than one, the strip that has earlier time and is considered to be the time information of that layer.
+Using the information from position fit, the timing information of muons is extracted from the reading in the corresponding TDC channel.
+For hits with cluster-size greater than 1, the strip with the earliest time is considered for the time information of that layer.
 The selected time information is fitted using again the straight line Eqn.~\ref{eqn:strainghttime},

-where the $t_{x/y}$ is the time information from the X- or Y-plane, $ v$ is the velocity, $l_{i}$ is the track length in the $i^{th}$ layer and the $\delta$ is the intercept.
-Similar to the estimation of the offsets for the position, the time corrections are also essential to get better time resolution.
-There are already a set of corrections that are calculated offline and the details of these corrections are discussed in the Ref.~\cite{e}.
-For the completeness of this paper, in brief the existing corrections are: \begin{itemize} \item Correction for the propagation delay from the position where muon crossed the RPC to the front-end board. \item The strip-wise time offset corrections for all the strips in X- and Y-plane, due to the delay in electronics and cable. \item The time correction as a function of the position within the strip for strip multiplicity more than one. \end{itemize}
+where the $t_{x/y}$ is the time information from the X- or Y-plane, $ v$ is the velocity, $l_{i}$ is the track length in the $i^{th}$ layer and the $\delta$ is the constant time offset due to trigger timing.
+Similar to the estimation of the offsets for the position, the time corrections are also essential to obtain a more precise measurement of time resolution.
+There are already a set of corrections that are calculated offline and the details of these corrections are discussed in Ref.~\cite{e}.
+For the completeness of this paper, in brief, the existing corrections are: \begin{itemize} \item Correction for the signal propagation delay from the position where muon crossed the RPC to the front-end board. \item The strip-wise time offset corrections for all the strips in the X- and Y-plane, due to different cable lengths for the readout of the various strips. \item The time correction as a function of the position within the strip for strip multiplicity of more than one. \end{itemize}